5argon/ECS.HybridTextMesh/README.md

 Programmatically please see the authoring component and mimic what it is doing.
 Pay attention to how it migrate stuff from `RectTransform` as `Rect` to use together with `Translation`.

 After setting up a single "glyph parent entity" correctly, systems will activate and create 1 `Entity` per glyph as a child of that (transform-wise with `Parent`, and package specific dynamic buffer `GlyphEntityGroup`) and set them up so Hybrid Renderer works.

+The first time system encounter a unique `HtmFontAsset`, it will generate a `Prefab` of all available characters in that font immediately.
+This make it fast to edit and regenerate the glyphs.
+These `Prefab` entities are never destroyed.

+## Meshes and drawing

+The approach how it use meshes is different from Text Mesh Pro.
+In TMP it seems to has a single `MeshFilter` and `MeshRenderer`, and the API generate and combine to make a single mesh of all glyphs currently present in the sentence.
+It cost some CPU load but allows more dynamic batching with other sentence's combined meshes of the same material.

+With Hybrid Text Mesh, meshes are not combined and we leave it to hopefully faster ECS iteration to draw them separately.
+This make draw order goes in order of character and may produce undesirable result when multiple text of the same material stacked on each other. (e.g. Digit 9 always on top no matter where they are in the string.)
+Each mesh is of course become `RenderMesh`, so space implication is that it cost 16kB per each different character! (~60 characters cost 1 MB of memory on entity prefabs, plus x2 for your own glyphs that would be in different chunks.)
+Therefore this is probably more suited for limited character set and not for something like Japanese language with 2000+ characters.

+On the plus side geometry instancing should work for each character (and for all characters on universal mesh mode).

+A new combined mesh mode may be developed in the future which it should use the new mesh API added in 2019.3 and 2020.1.
+Hybrid Renderer then receive a single combined mesh and draw them in a more proper order.

 ## Layout